Allies ready strong sanctions against Russia as bombardments of Kyiv grow fierce

 The latest steps to economically choke Moscow and its ruling class come as Kyiv is under attack from Russian forces encroaching on Ukraine’s largest city.
 A massive fireball was visible to the southwest of Kyiv following a pounding explosion that rocked the city in the early-morning hours local time on Sunday.
-At least one high-rise apartment building had been struck directly earlier Saturday, fueling skepticism of Russia’s claim that it was targeting only military facilities.
+At least one high-rise apartment building had been struck directly Saturday, fueling skepticism of Russia’s claim that it was targeting only military facilities.

 Meanwhile, civilians have been fleeing westward in droves to escape the worsening fighting.
 The United Nations said more than 150,000 Ukrainians have fled the country already, while U.S. officials noted that the lines of those trying to cross into Poland and other nations were extremely long.

-As the humanitarian crisis worsened, volunteers in Poland and other countries neighboring Ukraine to the West scrambled to organize food, shelter, transportation and other resources to meet the needs of the incoming waves of refugees.
+As the humanitarian crisis worsened, volunteers in Poland and other countries neighboring Ukraine to its west scrambled to organize food, shelter, transportation and other resources to meet the needs of the incoming waves of refugees.

-Leaders across Europe stepped up on Saturday promising more concrete action to help Ukraine, even though the United States and its NATO allies pledged not to send any troops into Ukraine.
+Leaders across Europe stepped up on Saturday by promising more concrete action to help Ukraine, even though the United States and its NATO allies have pledged not to send any troops into Ukraine.
 The United States announced that it would send Ukraine an additional $350 million worth of small arms, protective gear and anti-armor missiles — including antitank Javelins — to help defend the country from the slowed but steadily encroaching Russian onslaught.
-Germany, meanwhile, announced plans to send 1,000 antitank weapons and 500 Stinger missiles to Ukraine to help it beat back Russian forces.
+Germany announced plans to send 1,000 antitank weapons and 500 Stinger missiles to Ukraine to help it beat back Russian forces.

 Ukrainian President Volodymyr Zelensky welcomed the contributions as he tried to buoy his country’s spirits, posting several video messages on the messaging app Telegram throughout Saturday.

 He vowed to fight “for as long as it takes to liberate the country.”
-Although Western officials have noted that Ukraine’s resistance to the invasion was stronger than Russian President Vladimir Putin had anticipated, Russian troops continued to press into the country.
+Although Western officials have noted that Ukraine’s resistance to the invasion was stronger than Russian President Vladimir Putin had anticipated, Russian troops continued to press into the country and threaten its biggest population centers.

-Russian reconnaissance forces had entered Kyiv, a senior U.S. defense official said, though this person would not say whether those were Russian special operations troops, known as Spetsnaz.
-Though the bulk of Russian troops remained about 20 kilometers outside the capital to the north on Saturday, the city was repeatedly bombarded with shelling from Russian positions outside the city.
-At least one high-rise apartment building was struck directly as part of the barrage, fueling skepticism that Russia is targeting military facilities as it claims.
+Before the worst strikes began, Russian reconnaissance forces had entered Kyiv, a senior U.S. defense official said, though this person would not say whether those were Russian special operations troops, known as Spetsnaz.
+There had also been reports of street fights in the capital.

+Though the bulk of Russian troops remained about 20 kilometers outside the capital to the north on Saturday, the city was increasingly bombarded with shelling from Russian positions outside the city, fueling skepticism that Russia is targeting military facilities.

-Russian troops have been moving steadily into Ukraine from the north, east and south, launching air, land and amphibious assaults.
-The Pentagon believes that over 50 percent of the troops Russia dispatched to the theater around Ukraine are now operating inside the country,according to the senior defense official, who spoke on the condition of anonymity to discuss the unfolding situation on the ground.
+For days, Russian troops have been moving steadily into Ukraine from the north, east and south, launching air, land and amphibious assaults.
+The Pentagon believes that over 50 percent of the troops Russia dispatched to the theater around Ukraine are now operating inside the country, according to the senior defense official, who spoke on the condition of anonymity to discuss the unfolding situation on the ground.

 “The Russians are increasingly frustrated by their lack of momentum, particularly in the north part of Ukraine,” the senior defense official said, noting that a “viable” and “very determined Ukrainian resistance” had “slowed them down.”

-Ukrainian forces managed to shoot down two Russian IL-76 transport planes late Friday, though it was not clear if Russian personnel were killed or if the equipment the planes were carrying was destroyed.
-In the Black Sea, Russian missiles struck a cargo ship and an oil tanker that reportedly was bringing fuel supplies to Ukrainian forces, in what a Ukrainian shipping company claimed was a targeted attack.
+Still, Russian missiles struck a cargo ship and an oil tanker that a Ukrainian shipping company claimed was bringing fuel supplies to Ukrainian forces, in what the company said was a targeted attack.
 Russian forces also destroyed a dam in a water reservoir near Kyiv, Ukraine’s ambassador to the United States said Saturday, creating a flood risk in the already-beleaguered capital.

-As the intensity of attacks increased, casualties on both sides have been rising, but accurately counting the dead have proved difficult to verify.
-On Saturday, Ukrainian leaders claimed that fewer than 200 civilians had died, but that forces had killed or injured around 3,500 Russian troops — numbers that a senior U.S. defense official said the Pentagon could not, and probably would not ever be able, to verify.
+As the intensity of attacks increased, casualties on both sides have been rising, but accurately counting the dead has proved difficult to verify.
+On Saturday, Ukrainian leaders claimed that fewer than 200 civilians had died, but that forces had killed or injured around 3,500 Russian troops — numbers that a senior U.S. defense official said the Pentagon could not and probably would not ever be able to verify.
 The United Nations reported late Saturday that there had been at least 240 casualties, including at least 64 dead.

-The Ukrainian government also announced a hotline for Russian mothers to call to see if their sons were among those killed in the fighting — apparently a move to wins hearts and minds in Russia, where nearly all of the media is state-controlled.
+The Ukrainian government also announced a hotline for Russian mothers to call to see if their sons were among those killed in the fighting — apparently a move to wins hearts and minds in Russia, where nearly all of the media is state-controlled and the government has been downplaying the severity of the fighting in Ukraine.
 There were reports Saturday of Twitter and Facebook being blocked.

 Ukraine has banned men ages 18 to 60 from leaving the country in case they need to be called upon to join the national defense.
 Cities have been enlisting civilian volunteers to join territorial defense forces across the country.
 Even people in Lviv, a city in western Ukraine that has been treated as a safe haven, were preparing for the war to arrive on their doorstep.